tafo/Geeks/README.md

 * LE >> Less than or Equal to

 ## THE PATTERN OF COMMIT MESSAGES
-* Subject - DifficultyLevel - ClassName - Action - ActionExpression
+* Subject - DifficultyLevel - ClassName - Action - Type - Category
 * Examples
-  * Arrays - Basic - MissingNumber - Create - Solution
+  * Arrays - Basic - MissingNumber - Create - Solution - Best
-  * Arrays - Basic - MissingNumber - Add - Comment
+  * Arrays - Basic - MissingNumber - Add - Comment - Remark
-  * Arrays - Basic - MissingNumber - Update - Solution
+  * Arrays - Basic - MissingNumber - Update - Solution - SingleLineLinq
-* This pattern was used for "Chocolate" and the subsequent practices
+* This pattern was used for "MaxTripletSum" and the subsequent practices
+* Previous pattern was "Subject - DifficultyLevel - ClassName - Action - ActionExpression"
+  * It was used between "Chocolate" and "MaxTripletSum"
-  * Previous pattern was "Subject - DifficultyLevel - ClassName - Expression"
+* The more previous pattern was "Subject - DifficultyLevel - ClassName - Expression"
+  * It was used before "Chocolate"
 ## NOTES
 * This is also a practice repository for LINQ